SMART: Submodular Data Mixture Strategy for Instruction Tuning: Experiments

 \subsection{Discussion}

 In Section~\ref{sec:ablation_submodular_function}, we saw that Graph Cut proves to be the most effective for selecting the weighted task subsets.
-Figures~\ref{fig:fl_visualization},~\ref{fig:gc_visualization},~\ref{fig:logdet_visualization} of Appendix~\ref{app:task_subsets_visualization} contain t-SNE visualizations for task subsets selected by the three submodular functions in Table~\ref{tab:submodular_functions_examples}.
+Figures~\ref{fig:fl_visualization},~\ref{fig:gc_visualization},~\ref{fig:logdet_visualization} of Appendix~\ref{app:task_subsets_visualization} contain t-SNE visualizations for task subsets selected by the three submodular functions listed in Table~\ref{tab:submodular_functions_examples}.
 Facility Location being a sum-max formulation, a single point is sufficient to represent a cluster and hence it gives more weightage to cluster centers and very less weightage to others.
+As a result, the submodular gains for first few selected points are very high and then the gains quickly become very small for other points in case of facility location.
 Log Determinant on the other hand predominantly selects diverse points not taking representation into account.
-Graph Cut, which models both, hence performs better than Facility Location and Log Determinant.
+Graph Cut, which models both, hence performs better than both Facility Location and Log Determinant for selecting tasks.

-Further, in Figure~\ref{fig:llama-2_task_scaling} of Section~\ref{sec:addressing_rq2}, we saw that, at around 16 tasks, there is a peak in performance, after which there is a slight decline.
+Further, in Figure~\ref{fig:llama-2_task_scaling} of Section~\ref{sec:addressing_rq2} we saw that, at around 16 tasks, there is a peak in performance, after which there is a slight decline.
 To facilitate more investigation into what tasks are assigned more weightage, Table~\ref{tab:gains_table} and Table~\ref{tab:gains_table_last_128} list down the top-128 and last-128 tasks in the submodular ordering obtained using graph cut.
 While the former set contains more traditional NLP tasks like Natural Language Inference, Next Sentence Prediction, Question Answering, Summarization, {\em etc .}, the latter set mostly consists of tasks like Program Execution.